 In Campaign Settings, you can adjust the Time zone and Location, to specify when and where you want your ads to show or not to show.

 Note: Once you set the time zone, you cannot change it, but you can create a new campaign with a different time zone, and then import your current ads and keywords into the new campaign.

 Google Merchant Center (GMC) Import

-If you already have Product Ads running in Google AdWords, you can save time and effort with the Google Merchant Center (GMC) Import tool and get your ads in front of more customers through Bing Ads.
+If you already have Product Ads running in Google AdWords, you can save time and effort with the Google Merchant Center (GMC) Import tool and get your ads in front of more customers through Microsoft Advertising.

-The GMC Import tool allows you to spend less time maintaining two separate feed files for Google AdWords and Bing Ads, as well as maintain up-to-date product offers by scheduling a regular sync from GMC to BMC.
+The GMC Import tool allows you to spend less time maintaining two separate feed files for Google AdWords and Microsoft Advertising, as well as maintain up-to-date product offers by scheduling a regular sync from GMC to BMC.